KekaiApana/KekaiApana/README.md

 # Hi, I'm Kekai Apana!

-I am a freshman at Stanford University from Hawaiʻi who is interested in Computer Science, specifically AI and Mobile App Development.
+I am a sophomore at Stanford University from Hawaiʻi who is interested in Computer Science, specifically AI and Mobile App Development.
 So far, I have competed in CyberPatriot competitions, built my own app, written scripts for both Windows and Linux, and developed various other projects.
 *To learn more about me, see below!*

-Languages I am familiar with: *English, Hawaiian, Swift, C, Bash, CSS, Powershell, and Python*
+Languages I am familiar with: *English, Hawaiian, Swift, C, Bash, CSS, Powershell, Python, C++, and x86 Assembly*
-Language(s) I am currently learning: *C++, React Native, Javascript, and HTML*
+Language(s) I am currently learning: *React Native, Javascript, HTML, and CSS*

 ## Released Products